vincentoleary/My-Resume/MyCV.md

 \par\noindent\rule{\textwidth}{1pt}
 \vspace{-18pt}

-Seeking a position at the expiration of my term with Americorps that will allow me to maximize my 10+ years of experience in science communication  and mentoring in order to connect environmental policy and research with the communities and people they affect.
+Seeking a position at the expiration of my term with AmeriCorps that will allow me to maximize my 10+ years of experience in science communication and mentoring in order to connect environmental policy and research with the communities and people they affect.

 ## Education
 \vspace{-18pt}